two people looking at a document

-Note that some of your policies or endorsements will have forms that dive into the details and specifics of your coverage.
-Those form numbers may appear on your declarations page as a point of reference for you and your agent.
-Car insurance numbers can be explained by comparing them to a table of contents where each number references a different chapter.
+Note: Some of your policies or endorsements will have forms that dive into the specifics of your coverage.
+The numbers on those forms may appear on your declarations page as reference points.
+Your agent will be happy to provide further explanation.

 Named insured on the policy

-At the top of the page, you will see the name and address of at least one named insured.
-The first person named is the primary named insured.
-There can be multiple named insureds — these are the policyholders.
+At the top of the page, you’ll see the name and address of at least one named insured — these are the policyholders.
+The first person named is the primary named insured; if a second person is listed, they are the secondary named insured.
+Additional named insureds can be added as outlined below.

 Additional insured